Carl Theodor Reiffenstein

-Carl Theodor Reiffenstein (12 January 1820, Frankfurt am Main - 6 December 1893, Frankfurt am Main) was a German landscape and architecture painter who created an invaluable historical record of Frankfurt am Main.
+Carl Theodor Reiffenstein (12 January 1820, Frankfurt am Main – 6 December 1893, Frankfurt am Main) was a German landscape and architecture painter who created an invaluable historical record of Frankfurt am Main.

-Life

 Education

 His father was a brewer and he grew up in a part of the city that largely retained its Medieval character.

 His father wanted Carl to take his place as proprietor of the family tavern, but Carl displayed a precocious interest in art, so a live-in drawing tutor was obtained.
 In 1828, he and his teacher took a trip around Hofheim, Lorsbach and Eppstein.
 Reiffenstein would later declare that trip to be the most important factor in determining the direction of his career.
 By 1830, he was already sufficiently advanced to gain paid employment, hand coloring lithographs and prints.

 He continued his studies with several other teachers and taught himself from books.
 At the age of thirteen, with his father's permission, he enrolled at the Städelschule under Friedrich Maximilian Hessemer.
 Initially, he planned to become an architect but found that he was more interested in Hessemer's architectural drawings so he switched to painting, with Heinrich von Rustige as instructor.
 When he left the school in 1846, he engaged in several study trips, ranging from Paris to Bohemia and Italy.